Minnita Daniel-Cox

 Dr. Minnita Daniel-Cox, an African-American soprano, founded the Dunbar Music Archive.
-She teaches at University of Dayton as the Assistant Professor of Voice and Voice Area Coordinator.
+She teaches at University of Dayton as an Associate Professor of Voice and Voice Area Coordinator.

 Education

 Daniel-Cox received her Bachelor of Music in Music Performance degree from Bowling Green State University.
 She received both her Master of Music and Doctorate of Musical Arts degrees from University of Michigan.

 Scholarship

 Daniel-Cox's research regarding the musical settings of texts by poet and Dayton native, Paul Laurence Dunbar led to her establishment of the Dunbar Music Archive (DMA).
 She travels internationally lecturing about and performing excerpts from the archive.

+She is the recipient of two National Endowment for the Humanities grants and a grant from the Mellon Foundation.

+Written representations of her research have appeared in Classical Singer Magazine and the Journal of Singing.

 Performance

-Daniel-Cox has performed with the Dayton Philharmonic Orchestra, the Springfield Symphony Orchestra, the Miami Valley Symphony Orchestra, the Bach Society of Dayton, and will return to perform with the Dayton Opera this fall as Anna Gomez in Menotti’s The Consul after her debut in 2014 as Sister Rose in Dead Man Walking.
+Daniel-Cox regularly performs with the Dayton Philharmonic Orchestra, the Springfield Symphony Orchestra, the Miami Valley Symphony Orchestra, the Bach Society of Dayton, and Dayton Opera.